Seunmul/Seunmul/README.md

 In particular, I'm focusing on the challenges posed by the shift from distributed systems to centralized computing architectures in the automotive domains — especially SDVs.

-Additionally, I'm exploring effective ways to integrate automotive systems with Tiny AI models — to ensure safety, power efficiency, and memory efficiency.
+Additionally, I'm exploring effective ways to integrate automotive systems with Tiny ML models or On-device AI models — to ensure safety, power efficiency, and memory efficiency.

 If these topics capture your interest, I would appreciate hearing about your experiences.